victimofleisure/Sloganeer/README.md

 A transition type can be specified as a zero-based index or as a mnemonic transition code.
 The codes are preferable as they’re easier to remember and indices may change.
 The codes are given in the table of supported [transitions](#transitions) elsewhere in this document.
 Transition codes are case-insensitive.

-The CSV can optionally contain a header row, indicating which columns are specified.
+The CSV can optionally start with a header row, indicating which columns are specified.
 This lets you specify a subset of the columns without typing lots of commas, and also lets you specify the columns in any order.
 Some examples follow.

 No header row, all columns specified: